udig-v/cs-550/Docs/README.md

 This test will:
 - Validate each API on each node.
 - Ensure correct request forwarding across nodes.
+- To achieve these two functions: replicated topics for performance optimization and fault tolerance; dynamic topology configuration (add & removal of Hypercube nodes).

 ## Experiments
 Experiments are designed to test various aspects of the system:

 1. Hash Function: Assess time complexity, distribution of topics, and runtime cost.
 2. Request Forwarding: Verify functionality, measure average response time, and assess maximum throughput.
+3. Fault Tolerance: The assumption that all nodes operate reliably no longer holds.
+The system must handle node failures with Failure Detection and Forwarding to Replicas.
+4. The system must support runtime addition and removal of nodes in a hypercube topology.
+The challenges include Handling Node Unavailability and Node Recovery.

 ## File Descriptions
 - peer_node.py: Main file for initializing and running individual peer nodes.
+It implements the core functions of each node in the decentralized P2P system, including topic management, message routing and forwarding, network communication, and event logging.
+It is also responsible for coordination and distributed operations between nodes.
 - benchmark_apis.py: Script for benchmarking each API, measuring latency and throughput.
 - test_apis.py: Script for functional testing of each API and request forwarding.
 - requirements.txt: Contains all necessary Python packages.
+- test_hash_function.py: Implementing detailed distributed hashing algorithms.

 ## Conclusion
-This project enables efficient, scalable, and decentralized P2P communication, with reliable topic-based interactions and optimized message routing in a hypercube network.
-Use the benchmarking results to further tune performance and ensure an even distribution of topics across nodes.
+This project extends a P2P system with advanced features to support replication, fault tolerance, and dynamic topology configuration.
+These enhancements aim to improve system reliability, performance, and adaptability in dynamic environments.
+The implementation must consider trade-offs between performance, consistency, and overhead while meeting the additional requirements of concurrency and scalability.